8ta4/say/DONTREADME.md

 By self-hosting `say`, you're enhancing your privacy.

+## Name Overlap

+This tool intentionally replaces the `say` command built-in with macOS.

+If you run the default `say` command on macOS while this tool is active, it may interfere with the recording and transcription process.

+I've chosen to keep the name of this tool as `say` to ensure a smooth installation and usage experience.

 ## Voice Activity Detection

 To make the most of your storage space, `say` uses voice activity detection to eliminate silent periods.